Office Timeline

 Alexander Starne

-Alexander Starne was born in Philadelphia in 1813, settling in Pike County in 1836.
-He served as County Commissioner, and was elected to the General Assembly.
+Alexander Starne was born in Philadelphia in 1813 and settled in Pike County in 1836.
+He served as County Commissioner and was elected to the General Assembly.
 In 1852, he was elected as Secretary of State.
 After he completed his term, he became President of the Hannibal and Naples Railroad.
 In 1862, he was elected as State Treasurer.
 He served a single term as Treasurer.
-He would later be elected to serve as a State Senator.
+He would later be elected to the State Senate.
 He died in Springfield in 1886.

 (1859-1863)